All Episodes

 I was just gonna say, you got like some hookups

-and stuff, Yeah, like for yourself, don't for this Bailey
+and stuff, Yeah, like for yourself, don't for this.
+Bailey

-to get the hook up.
+to get the hook up, Bailey, like, maybe I have.

 Yeah, I have two friends who still live down there,